Helping our members enjoy the game

 You must sign up in advance for coaching workshops so that we have enough coaches there, ensuring everyone learns as much as possible and has fun.
-The workshop is free for Cosburn members and $5 for members from other lawn bowling clubs.
-Cosburn members may sign up on the coaching board in the clubhouse; members from other clubs should email firstname.lastname@example.org.
+The workshops are free for Cosburn members.
+Sign up on the coaching board in the clubhouse.

 How to become a Club Coach